MacPaw/Setapp-framework/README.md

 git submodule add https://github.com/MacPaw/Setapp-framework.git
 ```

-The `Setapp.xcframework` bundle is located in the `Setapp-framework` folder of the project directory.
+The Setapp Framework files are located in the `Setapp-framework` folder of the project directory.

+Second step is to add the Framework to your project.

+Now you have 2 options: Install as package or Install as xcframework.
+The difference is that package will correctly understand Setapp package type, and with xcframewrok

+#### Option 1.
+Add Setapp framework as package

+> As alternative to the first step with git submodules, you can also download and add the Framework manually by doing these steps:
+> * Download the `Source code (zip)` file from Assets on our [latest release page][github-release].
+> * Rename versioned folder `Setapp-framewrok-*` to `Setapp-framework`.
+> * Extract files from the archive and copy the unpacked `Setapp-framework` to your project directory.

+1. Open your project in XCode.
+1. Drag & Drop the whole `Setapp-framework` folder to your project.
+1. Select your app target.
+1. Choose General tab.
+1. Press `+` in the Frameworks, Libraries, and Embedded Content section.
+1. Choose `Setapp` library in `Workspace`/`Setapp` group.

+#### Option 2.
+Install as xcframework

-You can also download and add the Framework manually by doing these steps:
+> As alternative to the first step with git submodules, you can also download and add the Framework manually by doing these steps:

-* Download the Framework here: [Setapp.xcframework.zip][github-release-xcframework].
+> * Download the Framework here: [Setapp.xcframework.zip][github-release-xcframework].
-* Extract the bundle from the archive and copy the unpacked `Setapp.xcframework` to your project directory.
+> * Extract the bundle from the archive and copy the unpacked `Setapp-framework` to your project directory.

-Step II: Add the Framework to your project.
+Add the Framework to your project.

-1. Open your project in XCode and select your app target.
+1. Open your project in XCode.
+1. Select your app target.
 1. Click the General settings pane.
 1. Drag `Setapp.xcframework` to the Frameworks, Libraries, and Embedded Content section.
-1. Choose the Embed and Sign option from the menu in the Embed column.
+1. Choose the `Do Not Embed` option from the menu in the `Embed` column.

 For more detailed information, see ["Link a target to frameworks and libraries"](https://help.apple.com/xcode/mac/current/#/dev51a648b07) in the Xcode Help.